 FREE Full Yoga Workout to Build Glute & Core Strength

 Build glute strength and work on getting a bigger butt with this bodyweight exercise 33-minute full-length workout!
 This workout not only strengthens your glutes – it also strengthens your hips, core, and your back.
 All levels welcome.
 Give it a shot!!

 This workout comes from the Strength Foundations Course, the most popular (and also the one of the most transformational) programs in my online Members’ Area.
-To get access and learn more, click here to take a 7-Day Trial – it’s just $1 to get started!!
+To get access and learn more, click here to take a 7-Day Challenge!!

 There’s a reason why we find glutes attractive – and contrary to what pop culture might tell you, there’s nothing new about this.

 Having strong glutes is a strong indicator of overall fitness.
 Strength in your glutes means a lower risk injury for your back and knees, improved overall physical performance, and the ability to build more lean muscle mass.

 Whatever your fitness goals, make sure that your fitness routine includes weekly glute work!
 If you’re interested in learning more about glutes and strength-building with yoga, I’ve listed a few helpful resources below that you may want to check out.
 Enjoy!